LeonardLaszlo/nw.js-armv7-binaries/README.md

 # NW.js ARMv7 binaries

-This repository is meant to host the executable NW.js ARMv7 binaries under the [Releases][1] tab.
-As a curtesy it also provides the documentation to reproduce these builds (for newer versions under the form of shell scripts).
-See the [docs][2] directory.
+Hey, thanks for reading me.
+The NW.js ARMv7 binaries are located under the [Releases][1] tab.
+The documentation of these builds is available in the root directory for the latest version and the [docs][2] directory for older versions.

-Please note the releases are not necessarily done chronologically.
-They are done on a best effort basis.
-Thank you for your understanding!
+Note: the releases are not done chronologically.
+The newer versions contain all flavors of NW.js in the archive.

 ### Instructions for running your NW.js application on Linux ARMv7

-After downloading the binary archive and unpacking it you can run NW.js on Linux ARMv7 devices with the following command:
+After downloading the binary archive and unpacking it, NW.js can be executed on Linux ARMv7 devices with the following command:

 `./nw --use-gl=egl --ignore-gpu-blacklist --disable-accelerated-2d-canvas --num-raster-threads=2`